Chapter 29, Fingerprints

 ‘Cause I’m going to make this place your home…

-Katie gets to Newburgh, walks through the house, it feels right.
+Katie arrived in Newburgh, walked through the house, and it felt right.

-The home was supposed to be listed on Tuesday, a glitch prevented that from happening.
-Supposed to be listed on Wednesday, a glitch again prevented it from being listed. (they can do that from there) First listing came out on Thursday morning.
+The home was supposed to be listed on Tuesday, but a glitch had prevented that from happening.
+It was supposed to be listed on Wednesday but a glitch again prevented it from being listed.
+The first listing came out on Thursday morning.

 Katie’s day was such that she could immediately leave for Newburgh to check out the house.
 She wouldn’t have been able to go on Tuesday or Wednesday.

-As she was discussing that with a friend, her friend suggested she ask specifically for an evidence of Lorna’s fingerprints in her life.
-Something that was important to her, that her mother in law to assist with.
+As she was discussing that with a friend, the friend suggested she ask specifically for an evidence of Lorna’s “fingerprints” in her life, something important to her, which her mother-in-law could assist with.